 The building and its displays reflect many aspects of the history and development of the collections.
 It was originally built as an extension to Leinster House, where the Royal Dublin Society was based for much of the 19th Century.

 Design and building

-The building was designed by architect Frederick Clarendon in harmony with the National Gallery of Ireland on the other side of Leinster Lawn.
+The building was designed by architect Frederick Clarendon to be in harmony with the planned National Gallery of Ireland on the other side of Leinster Lawn.
 The foundation stone was laid on 15 March 1856 and the building was completed in August 1857 by contractors Gilbert Cockburn & Son.
 It formed an annexe to Leinster House and was connected to it by a curved closed Corinthian colonnade.
 The National Gallery of Ireland opened in 1864 to complete the architectural sweep around Leinster Lawn that we see today.

 Expansion in 1877

 In 1877, ownership of the Museum and its collections was transferred to the state.
 New funding was provided for the building, and new animals were added from an expanding British empire during the great days of exploration.

 In 1909, a new entrance was constructed at the east end of the building facing Merrion Street.
 This reversed the direction from which visitors approached the exhibitions and explains why some of the large exhibits still face what appears today to be the back of the building: it was too difficult to turn the whales and elephants around to face the new entrance.

 A statue of Victorian surgeon and explorer, Thomas Heazle Parke, stands guard at the front of the Natural Building building.
 Parke acted as surgeon to an expedition led by Henry Morton Stanley in 1887.

 The expedition crossed Africa on an 8,000 kilometre journey up the Congo and through the Ituri rainforest before reaching Lake Albert.